top of page

 • Is the main menu under 7 items?

-If you’re ticking most of those and our other steps to make your Wix site easy to navigate, you’re already ahead of a lot of sites.
+If you’re ticking most of those boxes and following our other steps to make your Wix site easy to navigate, you’re already ahead of many sites.
 You can also consult our own guide on the signs your website needs a redesign.

 If you share your Wix site with us (or even just give a description of your menu and pages), we can tell you: